grannycart/bibliography/Humanity.md

     % p. xxxviii: putting a little dent in a work piece as a kind of signature, make it unique.
 A mistake, mine.
 A whole building of bricks, with just one the wrong color.
 % Carl Murray Bates, (stonemason) p. xivii: "All my dreams, it seems like it's got to have a piece of rock mixed in it."
 % Roberto Acuna p.
 7: This account by this organizer of migrant field workers sounds like things have barely changed since then.
+% Sharon Atkins, p.
+29: You're read through all these miners and brick layers and heavy equipment aerator men, and then you hit this receptionist and it's just devastating.
+The work is so soul-sucking, a monkey could do it, she says.
+Having a college degree didn't let her find something better.
+She talks about how she would like to be a clock maker.

 @book{levy2022river,